Mitsubishi Corp buys stake in Brazil coffee farm

 Ipanema only grows arabica-type beans, which are smoother and more expensive than the other main kind, robusta.

-Ipanema’s plantations sprawl over about 60 square kilometers (23 square miles).
-Mitsubishi said it will send staff to Brazil to oversee investments in the plantations.
+Ipanema’s plantations sprawl over about 60 square kilometers (23 sq. miles) and Mistubishi Corp. said it will send staff to Brazil to oversee investments in the plantations.